 Related: Read about another Best Film Not Playing at a Theater Near You with Frank V. Ross’ Tiger Tail in Blue

-To watch any of Zahedi’s films is to better understand the myriad ways narcissism and vanity can manifest themselves.
-No filmmaker I can think of has used so-called vanity projects for such unvarnished depictions of themselves.
+To watch any of Zahedi’s films is to better understand the myriad forms narcissism and vanity can take.
+No filmmaker I can think of has used so-called vanity projects for such unvarnished self portraits.
 Speaking to Mike Boehm of the L.A.
 Times in 2002, Richard Linklater defended Zahedi against charges of narcissism and compared his growing catalog to Walt Whitman’s “Song of Myself.”
 “It will be one of the greatest poems ever written,” said Linklater.
 Though that lofty quote closes Boehm’s profile, the author opens with more guarded praise.
 He describes Zahedi as, “an independent filmmaker whose fans are few but passionate.”
 Boehm also shows the shock and revulsion that necessarily comes with immersing oneself in Zahedi’s films and spending time with “Caveh.”

 Whatever the difference between Zahedi the filmmaker and Caveh the subject, and it’s not clear there is much difference, neither concerns themselves with censorship.
 They speak directly to the audience about addictions, compulsions, failures, and insecurities.
 They not only include the sordid details that most public figures take time to scrub from their bios but underline and emphasize them wherever possible.
 Caveh Zahedi is not unique in narcissism.
 He may, however, be unique among directors in his unwillingness to flatter the narcissism of his audience.
 Jonathan Rosenbaum describes the essential role of self-love in urbane movie-going, writing that movies “owe much of their appeal to their capacity to function as Narcissus pools, offering glamorous and streamlined identification figures to authenticate our most treasured self-images.”
 Other indie filmmakers show us the world as an educated liberal is meant to understand it and present even their worst foibles as charming and relatable imperfections.
 Zahedi shows the world in all its frustrations and suggests the way we might behave1 with a camera in our hands.